josephsmithberger/XogotDocs/Documentation.docc/Releases/Preview-1.md

 are not shown, which can be a little jarring when importing a large new project and Xogot not responding.
 This fix will be coming soon.

-### Renderer

-- Xogot is based on Godot 4.3, which imposes a few limitations when it comes to the renderers running on mobile devices (Forward+ and Mobile work, but OpenGL does not).
-You might need to adjust your settings for your game to fully work on iPad.
-For the final release, we will be switching to a Godot-4.4-based system which will support all three renderers.

-- Currently we do not use the new Godot Metal-based renderer, we are hoping to bring it soon.

 ### Running
 - There is currently no support for Feature Tags when running your game (these are like “ifdefs”)  (#614).